Zoi: The Universal Package Manager and Environment Setup Tool

 powershell -c "irm zillowe.pages.dev/scripts/zoi/install.ps1|iex"

-After installation, run zoi sync to fetch the official Zoidberg registry and you're ready to start installing!
+After installation, run zoi sync to fetch the official Zoidberg registry and you're ready to start!

 Learn More